Nevada residency for nomads: benefits and requirements

 • Minimal residency requirements: you only need to stay one night every five years.

-• South Dakota is the only state with no income tax where you can register your vehicle online without ever driving it to the state or having the VIN inspected by a member of law enforcement.
+• South Dakota is the only state with no income tax that allows you to register your vehicle online without ever driving it to the state or having the VIN inspected by law enforcement.

 • Lower sales tax rate compared to Florida, reducing the cost of purchases.